Psychologist

 Causes of Fetishism

-Fetishism generally begins in childhood or adolescence and is usually found in males.
-Once established, fetishism tends to be life-long unless treated.
 There are many theories about the psychological how, when and why of fetishism, but few facts.
 Many fetishists state that they have had fetishistic desires as long as they can remember.
 Some fetishists can trace back their desire to a specific event.
 Modern psychology assumes that fetishism either is being conditioned or imprinted or the result of a traumatic experience.
 But also physical factors like brain construction and heredity are considered possible explanations.

 Treatment

-In cases of fetishism and other paraphilia where significant potential for negative consequences poses a concern, the need for long-term therapy and monitoring must be emphasized.
-Treatments for fetishism include reality therapy, cognitive behavioral therapy, psychotherapy, behavioral therapy including aversive conditioning, psychoanalysis, and medication.
+In cases of fetishism and other paraphilia where significant potential for negative consequences poses a concern, the need for long-term therapy and monitoring is important.

 Cognitive behavioral therapy seeks to change the patient's behavior without analyzing how and why it shows up.
 It is based on the idea that fetishism is the result of conditioning or imprinting.
 The therapy is not able to change the patient's sexual preference itself but can only suppress the resulting unwanted behavior.